The Dan Harmon Story Circle: What Authors Can Learn from Rick and Morty

 Some of these labels allude to a particular type story: tales of squires becoming sword-wielding knights, recovering potions from some hidden cave.
 Real life-and-death stuff.
-What Harmon did is refine these to just eight steps, comprised of basic human motivations, actions, and consequences, which he lays out on a circle:
+What Harmon did is refine these to just eight steps (which kind of coincide with standard plot points).
+These are comprised of basic human motivations, actions, and consequences, which he lays out on a circle:

 - A character is in a zone of comfort,

 - Pay a heavy price for it,